mehmetalici/problems-vs-algorithms/README.md

 O(n)

 #### Analysis
 The numbers, i.e 0, 1, 2, are sorted by moving 0's and 2's to the start and end of the array, respectively.
 To achieve the target time complexity, we perform a single traversal by maintaining two variables to keep track of the indices of the location for the last index of the 0's and first index of the 2's.
-Thanks to that, we move in-place 0's and 2's to the target locations efficiently.
+Thanks to that, we move in-place 0's and 2's to the target locations efficiently, in O(n) time.

 ### Problem 5: Autocomplete with Tries
 #### Description:
 The problem description is included in the problem's notebook.

-#### Expected Time Complexity
+#### Expected Time Complexity:
 O(m*n), where m is the number of words and n is the length of the average word.

-#### Analysis
+#### Analysis:
 Dictionary data structure was employed to represent the children of a Trie node.
 Another approach would be to use list instead.
 Dict-based approach has more memory overhead than list, but it is faster (?).

 With the implemented approach, it takes O(m*n) time to list all possible suffixes for a prefix.
 We perform this through a series of steps, which are enumerated below: